University of Cincinnati │College of Education, Criminal Justice, and Human Services

 PO Box 210002 │Teachers/Dyer Hall │Cincinnati, Ohio 45221 │ 513-556-4307 | Help@CECH

 Our Faculty & Staff

 Title: Professor and Program Coordinator, Health Promotion & Education

 Office: 6319B RECCENTER

-Dr. Keith A. King is a Professor of Health Promotion at the University of Cincinnati.
+Dr. Keith A. King is a Professor and Program Coordinator of Health Promotion and Education at the University of Cincinnati.
 His research and teaching emphases include child and adolescent health promotion, suicide, violence, and substance abuse prevention, school health education, sexuality education and teen pregnancy prevention, survey development and program evaluation.
 Dr. King teaches a variety of courses including Human Sexuality, Mental Health, Survey Research and Reading and Analyzing Health Education Research.